 5. Helps Build an Email Marketing List

 A blog is one of the more traditional ways to build an email list.
-Email lists are very important when it comes to selling, and is the preferred way to retain a potential customer who finds themselves returning to your blog frequently for all the goodness [content] you provide. can be a lucrative extension of your marketing strategy.
+Email lists are very important when it comes to selling, and are the preferred way to retain a potential customer who finds themselves returning to your blog frequently for all the goodness [content] you provide. can be a lucrative extension of your marketing strategy.
 With an email list, you build an even more personal relationship with subscribers, target the team even more accurately and sell them more personal solutions to their problems.

 Do you employ blogging for business as a strategy for your business?
 What other benefits did you notice, if you did?
 Let’s talk in the comments.